If you can’t repay a loan or something you bought on finance because of coronavirus

 If this is the first time you’ve had a letter about arrears, you shouldn’t have to do anything about it - but it’s a good idea to contact the company to make sure.

 If you were already getting letters about arrears before the payment deferral, you’ll still need to deal with these.
 Make sure you’ve read what the letter says you should do.
 You can also check our advice on dealing with your debts.

 If you’re struggling to pay your credit card bills

 If you get a payment deferral for a car

-You might have to pay for other things - for example, if you need to extend or renew your:
+You might still have to pay for other things during your payment deferral - for example, your:

 - road tax